 Celebrate Balkan music and dance at one of our week-long workshops offered in the redwood forests ofand the Each week is packed with classes all day (instrument, ensemble, dance, singing) and live-music dance parties all night.
 Families are welcome, as well as beginners with no previous experience.
 Unforgettable fun for everyone.
 Join the circle.

 The Balkan Music & Dance Workshops provide music, singing, and dance instruction with professional instructors.
 The workshops create a village feeling for a week each summer, and allow Balkan music and dance enthusiasts, young and old, to share ideas and experiences.

-The Balkan Music & Dance Workshops offer a unique opportunity for you to join in a celebration of music, dance and traditions—folk music and dance of Albania, Bosnia, Bulgaria, Croatia, Greece, Kosova, Macedonia, Romania, Serbia, and Turkey—an enjoyable learning experience in an informal and supportive atmosphere.
+The Balkan Music & Dance Workshops offer a unique opportunity for you to join in a celebration of music, dance and traditions—folk music and dance of Albania, Bosnia, Bulgaria, Croatia, Greece, Kosova, North Macedonia, Romania, Serbia, and Turkey—an enjoyable learning experience in an informal and supportive atmosphere.

 Each weeklong program includes: